kogics/kogics.github.io/_pages/funding.md

 (*) Excluding the "Kojo Roots" project that the Trustees run through self-donations, and support from family & friends.

-Nothing on this page is meant to prevent any individual or organization to freely use Kojo as per the terms of its open source license.
+Nothing on this page is meant to prevent any individual or organization from freely using Kojo as per the terms of its open source license.